E3SM-Project/polaris/docs/users_guide/quick_start.md

 ```

 The `database_root` directory can point to a location where you would like to
-download data for MALI, MPAS-Seaice, MPAS-Ocean and OMEGA.
+download data for MALI, MPAS-Seaice, MPAS-Ocean and Omega.
 This data is
 downloaded  only once and cached for the next time you call `polaris setup` or
 `polaris suite` (see below).